 All staff should ensure that items of value i.e. purses credit cards are stored in a locked cupboard.
-Staff have access to a locker in the staffroom.
 Visitors to the school will be offered the use of a spare locker for the time they are at the school.